Fabulous 4 Days in Lisbon Itinerary

 Make sure you stay hydrated and wear your good marine and reef safe sunscreen all day.

-For the best beach experience on your Portugal solo travel over 50, check out the 25 solo travel essentials for going to the beach alone and the top tips on how to do a solo beach trip.
+For the best beach experience on your Portugal travel over 50, check out the 25 solo travel essentials for going to the beach alone and the top tips on how to do a solo beach trip.

 Do what you please.
 Take breaks to grab food – you’ll find many places to stop for a bite along the beaches.